yokosogithub/GeoGit/src/web/README.rst

 `ls-tree` accepts an optional `ref` parameter (? tree-ish, not clear) and has optional parameters for `showTree`, `onlyTree`, `recursive`, `verbose`

+`updateref` requires a `name` and `newValue` parameter that specify the name of the ref to set and the value to set it to.

+`diff` requires an `oldRefSpec` and `newRefSpec` parameter and will find the differences between the two commits.
+It also takes an optional `pathFilter` parameter to only find differences that match the filter.

+`repo/manifest` takes an optional `remotes` parameter that will also list remote branches if set to true.

 An optional `callback` parameter in JSON requests will result in a JSONP response.